-Students are NOT to be on campus before 8:45 AM (there is NO SUPERVISION prior to 8:45).
+Students are NOT to be on campus before 8:45 AM (there is NO SUPERVISION in the front of the school, prior to 8:45).

 Students are to go directly home at dismissal time, which is 1:53 PM on Monday and 3:14 PM Tuesday through Friday.
-Students must be picked up no later than 15 minutes after the dismissal of school (there is NO SUPERVISION after 3:30).
+Students must be picked up no later than 15 minutes after the dismissal of school (there is NO SUPERVISION in the front of the school after 3:30).